 Large trucks are unable to accelerate or come to a stop quickly due to their size and weight, but sudden maneuvers are dangerous due to their higher center of gravity.
-Negligent truck drivers who fail to consider the limitations of their trucks can roll their trucks over by not preparing properly for a turn and the results are often catastrophic.
+Negligent truck drivers who fail to consider the limitations of their trucks can roll their vehicles over by not preparing adequately for a turn, and the results are often catastrophic.
 The Chicago truck accident attorneys of Rosenfeld Injury Lawyers are aggressive in their pursuit of the compensation victims are entitled to for their financial losses and physical and emotional suffering.

 If you were injured in a truck rollover accident in Illinois, contact our office for a free evaluation of your case and discussion of your legal options for recovery.
 Our attorneys have experience representing people from across the state in all types of commercial vehicle crashes and are ready to assist you and your family.

 Most truck rollovers occur because the truck undergoes a maneuver that causes its weight to shift dramatically beyond what its center of gravity will accommodate.
 This could be for a myriad of reasons which include mechanical failure, human error or the influence of weather, substance abuse, distractions or fatigue.
 Here are the most common reasons that trucks experience a rollover.

 - The driver is speeding or traveling too fast for weather conditions.
 Speed isn’t only a factor in many accidents as a cause, but can also impact the severity of injuries that are suffered.

 - The driver turns too quickly or swerves to avoid an object.
 In both cases, it can be possible to shift the weight of the truck too far in the maneuver and lose control.